OneIdentity/SCALUS/README.md

-# sulu - Session URL Launcher Utility.
+# sulu - Session URL Launcher Utility

 This is a proxy/dispatcher for URL protocol handlers.
 A URL protocol is the part of the url before the : for example http or https are URL protocols.
 Specifically, sulu is intended to handle protocols like ssh or rdp but it can be used for any protocol. sulu lets you register URL protocols and allows you to configure other programs to launch to handle those URLS.
 The configuration allows you to define variables that pull their values from parts of the URL and those can be passed on the command line or via config file to tools like ssh, rdesktop, RdpClient, FreeRDP etc.